Learn to solve Sudoku level 3 high level games

 R5C1 7 by scan for 7 in C2 -- R5C2 4 by exception in R5 and left middle major square -- R8C2 9 by exception in C2 -- R8C1 4 by exception in whole 81 cell game.

 An important note on writing Digit Subsets or DSs in empty cells

-In general writing longer than two digit DSs in empty cells is wasteful and we avoid it.
-But we never let go an opportunity to write a two digit DS in an empty cell.
+In general writing longer than three digit DSs in empty cells is wasteful and we avoid it.